martinseener/Hebato/README.md

 # Hebato - Hetzner Backup Tool

-Hebato is a simple Bash Script for automating client-side encrypted backups on Hetzner's Backup Space using SSHFS and EncFS.
+Hebato is a simple Bash Script for automating client-side encrypted backups on Hetzner's Backup Space or Storage Boxes using SSHFS and EncFS.

 ## Why SSHFS and EncFS?

-There are 2 simple reasons: While using SSHFS we can use tools like rsync/rdiff-backup (with --no-hard-links option!) to backup files which would be a pain to use with plain sftp/scp or ftp and because SSHFS uses a secure transport channel by default.
+There are 2 simple reasons: While using SSHFS we can use tools like rsync/rdiff-backup (with --no-hard-links option!) to backup files which would be a pain to use with plain sftp/scp or ftp and because SSHFS uses a secure transport channel by default and mounts the path as a normal directory.

 EncFS is our client-side data encryption layer.
 After we mount the Backup Space via SSHFS, we "double-mount" this path to another path using EncFS which then en- and decrypts data between the SSHFS mount path and the EncFS mount path "on-the-fly".
 You can read and write data